Our Cardiac Rehabilitation Exercise Instructors

 Tom is part of the Aneurin Bevan Cardiac Rehab Team.
 He started his career as a sports coach in 2010 and is accredited as a cardiac exercise instructor through the British Association for Cardiovascular Prevention and Rehabilitation (BACPR).

-He gained his MSc in Strength and Conditioning in 2022 and is qualified to work in multiple other exercise referral settings including falls prevention and pulmonary rehabilitation.
+He gained his MSc in Strength and Conditioning in 2022 and is qualified to work in multiple other exercise referral settings including falls prevention, cancer rehabilitation and pulmonary rehabilitation.

 Tom teaches our Saturday classes at Llanfoist and has a real passion for cardiac rehab and the benefits it can bring.